Updated: Sep 1

 Today, Aquatas is a full-fledge student run social enterprise, passionate about addressing the global water shortage by providing an affordable water purification system.
 What sets us apart is that when compared to competitors, our solutions achieves all of the following: high output, low energy requirement, can filter heavy metals, and affordability to the desired market.

 The journey and evolution of Aquatas has come a long way over the past few years.
 We have won multiple awards and tons of support from grant funding.
-As far as next steps, we are well on our way to launching our first pilot studies in Mexico and India.
+As far as next steps, we are well on our way to continue assessing our device through pilot studies.
 Our mission is to address the ever-growing problem of clean water shortages that plague developing regions.
 So as an entity, we will fulfill that promise by continuously striving to provide an efficient and affordable water purification system that promotes both the health and societal well-being of low income individuals around the world.
 The hope is that our solution has the potential to mitigate the growing water crisis.
 Ultimately, it is our intent that this hope becomes a truth.